cms-dev/cms/docs/Localization.rst

 For developers
 ==============

 When you change a string in a template or in a web server, you have to generate again the file :gh_blob:`cms/server/po/messages.pot`.
-To do so, run this command inside :gh_tree:`cms/`.
+To do so, run this command from the root of the repository.

 .. sourcecode:: bash

-    xgettext -o server/po/messages.pot --language=Python --no-location --width=79 --keyword=_:1,2 --keyword=N_ --keyword=N_:1,2 \
+    xgettext -o cms/server/po/messages.pot --language=Python --no-location \
-      grading/__init__.py grading/ScoreType.py grading/scoretypes/*.py grading/tasktypes/*.py \
-      server/*.py server/templates/admin/*.html server/templates/contest/*.html
+      --keyword=_:1,2 --keyword=N_ --keyword=N_:1,2 --width=79 \
+      cms/grading/*.py cms/grading/*/*.py cms/server/*.py \
+      cms/server/templates/admin/*.html \
+      cms/server/templates/contest/*.html

 When you have a new translation, or an update of an old translation, you need to update the ``.mo`` files (the compiled versions of the ``.po`` files).
 You can run ``./setup.py build`` to update all translations (and also do a couple of other things, like compiling the sandbox).
 Alternatively, run the following inside :gh_tree:`cms/server/`.